 In Europe, they take privacy seriously.
 Very seriously.
 And while the United States has generally been pretty laissez-faire when it comes to securing and enforcing privacy protections for consumers in today’s mobile-first, internet-everywhere age, that kind of come-what-may approach doesn’t fly in Brussels.

 Back in 1995, the European Union (EU) implemented the Data Protection Directive (Directive), which was designed to govern how organizations used personal data inside the EU.
 But while that regulation was revolutionary for its time, the Directive was passed back in 1995, when the modern internet was still taking shape and the kind of data collection that smartphones and other mobile devices make possible today did not exist.
-The GDPR seeks to protect EU citizens’ data and privacy rights in today’s mobile-first world.
+The GDPR seeks to protect EU data subjects’ data and privacy rights in today’s mobile-first world.

 So, back in 2011, gears started turning in Europe.
 The European Data Protection Supervisor put out an official opinion calling for the EU to do more to ensure that “existing general principles of data protection are still valid in a society which undergoes fundamental changes due to rapid technological developments and globalisation” and called for legislative changes to make that happen.
-That kicked off a process of debate and consideration that led to the 2016 passage of GDPR—changing the data privacy and security landscape, and implementing major new rules and restrictions affecting organizations working with the personal data of EU citizens.
+That kicked off a process of debate and consideration that led to the 2016 passage of GDPR—changing the data privacy and security landscape, and implementing major new rules and restrictions affecting organizations working with the personal data of EU data subjects.

 When Friday, May 25th, dawns, the world changes.
 Companies that don’t comply with GDPR face fines of up to 20 million euros or 4% of their total global revenue, whichever is greater.
-And under the regulation, complaints can be filed by supervisory bodies in each EU nation, as well as by individual EU citizens.
+And under the regulation, complaints can be filed by supervisory bodies in each EU nation, as well as by individual EU data subjects.
 What does that mean?
 That if your personal data policies irk a single person from the EU, your company could watch its whole year’s profit margin walk out the door.

 You’re in your hotel room a block from the Tenderloin, looking out the full-length windows onto Union Square.
 It’s 10am on the East Coast and you’re in the middle of a Skype call with your director of engagement marketing, the woman who headed up SoulPatchr’s GDPR compliance project in consultation with the company’s general counsel.